What is Orthokeratology?

 Why not have laser surgery?

 Laser surgery is not suitable for everyone.
 Approximately, one-third of candidates are excluded due to dry eyes.
 As a medical procedure, laser surgery is not without its complications: when things go wrong, the effects may not be reversible.
-Ortho K is completely reversible with 99% normality restored within 5 days of stopping lens wear.
+Ortho K is completely reversible within days to weeks of stopping lens wear.

 Are contact lenses hard to put in and take off?